What is an Entity?

 The economic entity assumption is an accounting principle that separates the transactions carried out by the business from its owner.
 It can also refer to the separation between various divisions in a company.
 Each unit maintains its own accounting records specific to the business operations.

 Many external stakeholders use the records maintained by a business.
 Governments and investors use a company’s financial records to assess its performance.
-Hence, it is important that the transactions reflect the activities of the entity.
+Hence, it is important that the transactions reflect the activities of the entity accurately.

-According to the economic entity assumption, a person evaluating a company’s records assumes all the transactions pertaining to the business being reviewed.
-A sole proprietor should keep the business transactions separate from his own personal transactions.
+According to the economic entity assumption, a person evaluating a company’s records assumes all the transactions pertaining to the business are being reviewed.
+A sole proprietor should keep their business transactions separate from their own personal transactions.
 The assumption is also applicable to businesses with different types of activities.

 What is Limited Liability?

 Limited liability creates a distinction between a business and its shareholders.
-Similar to the economic entity principle, limited liability separates business finances from that of its owners.
+Similar to the economic entity principle, limited liability separates business finances from the personal finances of its owners.
 However, the two concepts differ in a few ways.
-First, the economic entity principle applies to all business entities, regardless of its structure, but limited liability does not apply to certain structures such as a sole trader.
+First, the economic entity principle applies to all business entities, regardless of their structure, while limited liability only applies to certain business structures (such as a limited liability company).

 Second, while economic entity is a principle of accounting, limited liability is a form of legal protection.
-The economic entity principle separates only the financial transactions of a company and its owners, but limited liability prevents the owner from being held liable for the company’s debts and losses.
+The economic entity principle separates the financial transactions of a company and its owners, but limited liability is a legal stance that prevents the owner from being held liable for the company’s debts and losses.